martymcmodding/guides.martysmods.com/docs/shaders/immersepro/06solaris.md

 />

 ### Bloom Haziness
-Controls the amount of haze in the bloom effect.
-Lower values maintain more detail where the bloom appears, while higher values increase haze and reduce clarity.
+Controls the atmospheric quality of the bloom effect, affecting detail preservation and visual clarity:
+- **Lower Values**: Maintain sharp detail within bloom areas, suitable for crisp, technical applications
+- **Higher Values**: Increase atmospheric haze, creating dreamy, cinematic effects

 ### High Resolution Input
-Enables high-resolution sampling.
-This is useful for capturing detailed or small objects that need to glow.
+Enables high-resolution sampling for bloom calculations, essential for capturing fine details in small objects or intricate light sources.
+This feature is particularly useful when working with high-resolution textures or when precise bloom control is required.

 <ImageComparisonSlider
   beforeImage="https://assets.martysmods.com/shaders/solaris/HighResolutionInputDisabled.webp"
   afterImage="https://assets.martysmods.com/shaders/solaris/HighResolutionInputEnabled.webp"
   beforeLabel="Disabled"
   afterLabel="Enabled"
 />

 ### Mask by Depth
 Enables depth-based masking in Solaris, allowing the bloom effect to be influenced by the scene's depth information.
+This feature prevents bloom from appearing inappropriately in distant areas, creating more realistic atmospheric effects.

 ### Depth Mask Strength
-Adjusts the intensity of depth masking.
-Higher values apply more depth masking, reducing bloom in distant areas.
-Lower values apply less depth masking, allowing more bloom throughout the scene.
+Controls the intensity of depth-based masking, determining how strongly distance affects bloom visibility:
+- **Higher Values**: Apply stronger depth masking, reducing bloom in distant areas for realistic atmospheric perspective
+- **Lower Values**: Apply minimal depth masking, allowing bloom to appear more uniformly across the scene

 ## Preprocessor Definitions:

 ### `ENABLE_SOLARIS_REGRADE_PARITY`
-WIP
+Enables integration with the ReGrade shader, allowing ReGrade to receive HDR input from Solaris as a color buffer.
+This feature enables non-destructive HDR exposure, bloom, and color grading workflows by maintaining the full dynamic range throughout the processing pipeline.

 ### `SOLARIS_ARTISTIC_MODE`
-Allows for different blending mode presets that differ from the standard physically accurate bloom.
+Activates artistic blending mode presets that deviate from physically accurate bloom for creative applications:

-1. Energy Conserving (physically accurate)
-2. HDR Drama
-3. Orton
-4. Dreamy
-5. Depth Blend
-6. Screen
+1. **Energy Conserving**: Physically accurate bloom that maintains light energy conservation
+2. **HDR Drama**: Enhanced contrast and saturation for dramatic visual impact
+3. **Orton**: Soft, dreamy bloom effect inspired by traditional photography techniques
+4. **Dreamy**: Ethereal, atmospheric bloom with enhanced light diffusion
+5. **Depth Blend**: Bloom that interacts with scene depth for enhanced atmospheric effects
+6. **Screen**: Classic screen blending for bright, vibrant bloom effects

-### SOLARIS_PERF_MODE
+### `SOLARIS_PERF_MODE`
-Activates a performance optimized mode for Solaris, reducing GPU load.
+Activates performance optimization mode for Solaris, reducing GPU load at the cost of some visual quality.
+This mode is useful for maintaining performance on lower-end systems or when working with complex scenes.